iszczesniak/cpp/containers/index.md

 was abstracted away).

 An iterator is a generalization of a pointer.
-We could say that a pointer in the iterator of a C-style array.
-We can initialize the pointer, compare it to some other pointer, dereference it to get to the element it points to, and also to increment a pointer.
+We could say that a pointer is the iterator of a C-style array.
+We can initialize the pointer, compare it to some other pointer, dereference it to get to the element it points to, and also increment it.
 Furthermore, we can random access any element in the C-style array if we increase (with the + operator) the pointer to the element number 0 by the value of the index as in here:

 {% highlight c++ %}
 {% include_relative pointer.cc %}